GAchuzia/info-grabber/README.md

 ---

 **Disclaimer** ⚠️<br>
-The application is specifically taylored to extracting information from Roof Maintenance Solutions drone survey reports and will most likely be ineffective when paired with other docx files.
+The application is specifically tailored to extracting information from Roof Maintenance Solutions drone survey reports and will most likely be ineffective when paired with other docx files.